 How to Perform Calibration of 1Zpresso Grinder?

-Note: There are four and a half rotations in total counted from the starting point.
-The starting point might be different within ±10 clicks due to the strength you tighten the nut and dial.
+• There are four and a half rotations in total from the starting point.

 Calibration Tutorial for 1Zpresso Grinders